 Core Curriculum.
-See above for the courses that make up the core curriculum.
+See "Core Curriculum," page 265, for the courses that make up the core curriculum.

 ARE 450 Studio Art: Art History I 3

-ARE 460 Disciplines of Art
+ARE 460 Disciplines of Art Education

-Education 3

 ARE 470 Art Criticism: Aesthetics 3

-ARE 482 Studio Art: Art History II 3
+ARE 482 Studio Art: Art History II

-ARE 486 Art Education: Strategies
+ARE 486 Art Education: Strategies and Applications

-and Applications 3

-ARE 494 Special Topics 3
+ARE 494 ST: Special Topics

-ARE 496 Methods and Assessment

-of Learning in Art 3
+ARE 496 Methods and Assessment of Learning in Art.

-T .
-1

-I otai .
-21
+Total 21

 Area of Proficiency.
-Twenty-one semester hours are required with a minimum of 15 semester hours in a specific area of studio or art history with at least 12 upper-division semester hours.
+Twenty-one semester hours are

+required with a minimum of 15 semester hours in a specific area of studio or art history.
+Twelve of these semester hours must be upper-division credits.